How To Set Boundaries To Protect Your Mental Health

 • Blame shifting to other people for your own problems.

-What is the need to set boundaries?
+What is the need to set boundaries in relationships?

-Boundaries are extremely important to protect yourself from being emotionally abused, misused, or getting controlled by others.
+Boundaries are extremely important to protect yourself from being emotionally abused, misused, or controlled by others.
 Understanding and knowing your personal boundaries is crucial at so many different levels to protect your mental health.

 Our lives get increasingly difficult when we do not have a defined personal boundary to defend us from life’s complexities.
 We constantly keep tolerating other people’s maltreatment just because we fail to value ourselves in a way that is not contingent on other people or the feelings they have toward us.
-All of these because of our vague sense of personal boundary.
+All of these are because of our vague sense of personal boundaries.

 What does a healthy boundary look like?